Kinesiology

 KINE 303 Physiology of Exercise3 Credits

-The effects of various types of exercise upon human body structure and function.
-Three one-hour lectures and one two hour laboratory per week.
+Effects of various types of exercise on human body structure and function.

 Prerequisites: KINE 213 and BIOL 209/BIOL 209L.